mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 I found a warm area in middle of the room and laid on the floor, removing my face covering.

-"I'm sooo tiiiired," I said.
+"I'm sooo tiiiired," I said, stretching and sprawling my limbs across the floor.
+My heavy breathing was more noticeable in the quiet of the place.

 Pomri knealt down beside me and gently rested Jesse on the ground.
-Our heavy breathing was more noticeable in the quiet of the place.
+She ventured to some dark corner of the room, as if distinctly familiar with this place, and returned with a pillow in her hands.
+Slowly, her hands raised Jesse's cold glowing body and gently rested it upon the pillow.

-"You can sleep later," she said.
+"You can sleep later," she glanced at me with her voice.
 "Come, we need to look for the message."

-She pulled her empty lantern out and rummaged through the place, moving quickly in the dark but somehow never missing a step, as if she'd been here many times.
+Her dark lantern rocked about with a subtle metallic creak as she rummaged through the place, moving quickly in the dark but never missing a step.

 "Ah!" she exclaimed, moving to a workbench.
-"With the alignment mechanism."

-She pulled a large metal canister from a pile of things and popped a cork with her fingers.
+From a cabinet underneath, she pulled a large, thick, glass canister and popped a cork with her fingers.
 As she poured its contents into the lantern's upper tank, a distinctively floral aroma filled the room.

 "What _is_ that?"
 I asked.

 "Oil of Anomin.
-It's a thick oil from the husk of anomin grains.
-We use it to lubricate machines, and..."
+It's a thick oil from the bran of anomin grains.
+We use it to lubricate machines, and to do this..."

 With a hot tip just above the oil pool of her lantern, she lit the flame again and the area around her was instantly illuminated.
-Shadows of kanosni blue and a firey red were cast against the wood of the table and the floor, reflected on the water of her skin, swallowed by the deep black of the painted wall.
+Shadows of kanosin blue and a firey red were cast against the wood of the table and the floor, reflected on the water of her skin, swallowed by the deep black of the painted wall.

 "Right then.
 Let's find this message."